Hinoi Team: King Kong

 Hinoi Team's second single went on sale on July 27, 2005.
 The single was packaged with the song "Super Euro Flash" as well as a New Generation remix of "Ike Ike" and a Eurobeat version of "King Kong," as well as a TV remix of both "King Kong" and "Super Euro Flash."
 The DVD has a promotional video, Para Para video for "King Kong," a Koriki version of "Ike Ike" and out-takes.

 Night of Fire/Play with the Numbers

 The group's third single featured Japanese wrestler and comedian Korikki Chōshū and went on sale on December 14, 2005.
-The single also featured the song "Yeah!", "Korikki maji" & "Hinoi Team" versions of "Night of Fire" by Bratt Sinclaire and instrumental versions of all three songs.
+The single also featured the song "Yeah!", "Korikki maji" & "Hinoi Team" versions of "Night of Fire" by Niko and instrumental versions of all three songs.
 The DVD version has a promotional video for "Night of Fire", Para Para versions of "Night of Fire" and "Play with the Numbers" and out-takes.